 - Promote cooperative relationships with, and attitudes toward, law enforcement agencies, including the criminal justice and child protection systems.

-It is not known at this time if this code has been approved or adopted by any overseer or if any other guidelines have been issued by any overseer.
-In the absence of any statement from overseers, this code exists as a guide to good practice for all friends and workers.
+It is not known at this time if this code has been approved or adopted by any overseer.
+We understand that guidelines have been issued by Dale Schulz and Alan Richardson in their fields.
+In the absence of any statement from other overseers, this code exists as a guide to good practice for all friends and workers.

 You should consider undertaking the Ministry Safe training course which has been implemented by several overseers.